dojo/framework/src/widget-core/README.md

 });
 ```

 To connect (inject) the registered values to a widget there are two options.
-The first is the `Provider` which is a widget that is designed to be used inline the a widgets `render`.
+The first is the `Provider` which is a widget that is designed to be used inline the widgets `render`.
 The `Provider` takes a `registryLabel` property and a `renderer` property that received the values from the registry.
 The second is the `Container` HOC (higher order component).

 #### Provider